A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Experiments

 \subsection{Graph topology}

-In Figure \ref{topology}, we observe the training loss of the image classification task in a graph of $20$ nodes.
+Figure \ref{topology} presents the training loss (left column) and test accuracy (right column) of the image classification task in a graph of $20$ nodes.
 We consider three topologies of cycle, complete, and Erdős–Rényi with connection probability of each pair of nodes being $0.3$.
 The noniid-ness level for this experiment is set to $\alpha = 1$.
-We observe in Figure \ref{cycle} that the convergence rate \wrt iterations in cycle topology is faster for \ours, regardless of the number of walks ($R$), \ours is outperforming \agos.
-We also observe that as we decrease $R$, \ours convergence rate \wrt iterations improves.
-Increasing the number of walks improves the performance in time domain, as we observe in section \ref{exp-noniid}.
-When we decrease the diameter of the topology by going to complete graph in Figure \ref{complete}, we observe that \ours no longer is superior and \agos is outperforming \ours with $15$ walks.
-Here in Figure \ref{erdos}, we have the results for an Erdős–Rényi topology with the connection probability of $0.3$.
+We observe in Figure \ref{cycle} that the convergence rate \wrt iterations in cycle topology is faster for \ours, regardless of the number of walks ($R$).
+We also observe that as we decrease $R$, the convergence rate of \ours \wrt iterations improves.
+These are consistent with the theoreticlal results derived in section \ref{conv} and shown Table \ref{iid_table} and \ref{noniid_table}.
+In the small-diameter topology shown in Figure \ref{complete} (a complete graph), we observe that \ours is no longer superior across all numbers of walks; specifically, \agos outperforms \ours when $15$ walks are used.
+This observation is consistent with the theoretical results indicating that in small-diameter graphs, there exists a specific threshold for the number of walks: below this threshold, Multi-Walk outperforms \agos, whereas above it, performance degrades.
+Figure \ref{erdos} presents the results for an Erdős–Rényi topology with the connection probability of $0.3$.
 This topology, where each node is connected to every other node with a probability of $0.3$, is a well-connected graph with a small diameter.
 We observe that the Erdős–Rényi graph results are quite similar to the complete graph.